beanbaginc/django-evolution/docs/index.rst

 and works alongside it to transition databases taking advantage of the strengths of both migrations and evolutions.

-Django Evolution officially supports Django 1.6 through 1.11, with support for 2.0 in the works.
+Django Evolution officially supports Django 1.6 through 3.0.

 Questions So Far?